-Investments include cash and mid to long term investments with a maturity of more than three months from the date of acquisition or opening of the deposit or similar account.
+Investments include cash with a maturity of more than three months from the date of acquisition or opening of the deposit or similar account and are stated at cost.

 1.7 Taxation

 The Academy Trust is considered to pass the tests set out in Paragraph 1 Schedule 6 of the Finance Act 2010 and therefore it meets the definition of a charitable company for UK corporation tax purposes.